clingen-data-model/allele/source/allele/resource/simple_nucleotide_allele.md

 ---
-title: changeType
+title: SimpleNucleotideAllele
+description: Resources
 ---

 Definition
 --------------------
-*An attribute of SimpleNucleotideAllele.*

 A controlled vocabulary term used to describe observed nucleotide alteration, including the characterization of no_alteration.
 These values can be experimentally discovered or derived with annotation tools such as [SnpEff](http://snpeff.sourceforge.net/) or [VAAST](http://www.yandell-lab.org/software/vaast.html).

+# *changeType:*

 Scope and Usage
 --------------------